nickjoven/intro-to-react/README.md

 ### Princple of Least Privilege

 Only give access to data from a parent component to child components that need the data.
 Give the most specific version of that data available to avoid possible privilege issues.
+Avoid giving "carte blanche" access or "giving your child your unlocked phone."

+## Day 5 Recap

+Will recap video as soon as it is posted.